 Let us begin with the handy dandy blow dryer

-First, and most obvious, the smaller the barrel the tighter the curl.
-If want a looser softer curl, choose a barrel larger than 1 inch.
-Styling wands are becoming popular these days which will give you a kinkier wave (I really do suggest wearing the protective glove while using this tool), and may be a little more user friendly for some of you.
-Again, some are ceramic if that characteristic tickles your fancy (I don’t worry as much about that type of benefit with my curling tools).
-Looking for a specific type of curly look and can’t figure out how to get it?
-Ask for a demo at the salon, we are happy to help.
+For curling irons, the smaller the barrel the tighter the curl.
+If want a looser, softer curl, choose a barrel larger than 1 inch.
+Styling wands will give you a kinkier wave and maybe a little more user-friendly for some of you.
+If you want a specific type of curl and can’t figure out how to do it, ask for a demo at the salon.
+We are happy to help.